 In determining eligibility for disability, there is a three-step process for children and a five-step process for adults.
 For both children and adults, step one is to determine if earnings are above the substantial gainful activity (SGA) level, and step two is to determine if there is severe impairment.
 Step three for both children and adults determines if the individual's disability is within the list of medical conditions SSA considers severe enough to prevent substantial gainful activity.
 In addition, step three for children determines if there is marked and severe functional limitation.
-Step four for adults determines if the individual can perform any work.
+Step four for adults determines if the individual can perform past relevant work, and step five determines if the individual can perform any work.